Authors & Events

 Jul 23, 1991 | ISBN 9780805209952

 Jul 17, 2013 | ISBN 9780307834072

-This new paperback edition brings together volumes one and two of Buber’s classic work Takes of the Hasidim, with a new foreword by Chaim Potok.
+Two volumes of the Jewish philosopher’s classic work that collects and retells the marvelous legends of Hasidism.
+This new paperback edition brings together volumes one and two of Buber’s classic work Tales of the Hasidim, with a new foreword by Chaim Potok.
 Martin Buber devoted forty years of his life to collecting and retelling the legends of Hasidim.
-“Nowhere in the last centuries,” wrote Buber in Hasidim and Modern Man, “has the soul-force of Judaism so manifested itself as in Hasidim… Without an iota being altered in the law, in the ritual, in the traditional life-norms, the long-accustomed arose in a fresh light and meaning.”These marvelous tales—terse, vigorous, often cryptic—are the true texts of Hasidim.
+“Nowhere in the last centuries,” wrote Buber in Hasidim and Modern Man, “has the soul-force of Judaism so manifested itself as in Hasidim… Without an iota being altered in the law, in the ritual, in the traditional life-norms, the long-accustomed arose in a fresh light and meaning.”These tales—terse, vigorous, often cryptic—are the true texts of Hasidim.
 The hasidic masters, of whom these tales are told, are full-bodied personalities, yet their lives seem almost symbolic.
 Through them is expressed the intensity and holy joy whereby God becomes visible in everything.

 Martin Buber (1878–1965), one of the paramount spiritual leaders of the twentieth century, is best known as the author of I and Thou—the basic formulation of his philosophy of dialogue—and for his appreciation of Hasidim, which made a deep impact… More about Martin Buber

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.